4. What you expect of people is what you get

 The name comes from George Bernard Shaw's play, in which Eliza Doolittle explains that the difference between a lady and a flower girl isn't how she behaves but how she's treated.
 The research bears her out.
 In a 1960s experiment, psychologist Robert Rosenthal told teachers that certain pupils had been identified as "growth spurters" — children on the verge of an intellectual leap.
 In reality, the children had been selected at random.
 But by the end of the year, those children showed significantly greater gains in IQ.
 The teachers' expectations had shaped the outcome.

-This works in both directions.
-The Golem effect is the Pygmalion effect in reverse: low expectations suppress performance.
-Managers who doubt their teams create cautious, risk-averse, low-performing teams — which confirms the manager's original assessment, which further lowers expectations.
-It's a vicious cycle that can run an entire organisation into the ground.
+I ought to flag that this works in both directions: the Golem effect is the Pygmalion effect in reverse, where low expectations suppress performance.
+Managers who doubt their teams create cautious, risk-averse, low-performing teams — which confirms the manager's original assessment, which further lowers expectations in a vicious cycle.

 It starts with what you believe about yourself